-The Company has cash balances and an interest-bearing convertible note payable.
-The interest charged on the notes is at fixed rates, and the Company is not at a significant risk to fluctuating interest rates.
+The Company has cash balances.
+The Company is not at a significant risk to fluctuating interest rates.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions or short-term debt instruments issued by the federal government.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As of December 31, 2012, the Company did not have any investments in investment-grade short-term deposit certificates or short-term debt issued by the federal government.
+As of September 30, 2012 and March 31, 2013, the Company did not have any investments in investment-grade short-term deposit certificates or short-term debt issued by the federal government.